-In 2012, The TEAM Companies acquired a majority interest in Talent Payment Services because of the forward thinking and commitment to industry knowledge and customer service that Justin has made synonymous with TPS.
-For over twenty years Justin has honed a unique and impressive blend of experiences that include executive management, sales, operations, and finance in Canada, the United States and South Africa.
+For over twenty-five years, Justin has honed a unique and impressive blend of experiences that include executive management, sales, operations, and finance in Canada, the United States and South Africa.

-As Chief Financial Officer for The TEAM Companies, An De Vooght is responsible for the company’s global financial management and operations.
-A key player on the company’s executive team, De Vooght brings over 21 years of leadership experience in financial function and performance, corporate governance, and business efficiency management and she was instrumental in coordinating Torquest Partners’ 2017 investment in The TEAM Companies.
+As Global Chief Financial Officer for The TEAM Companies, An De Vooght is responsible for the company’s global financial management and operations.
+A key player on the company’s executive team, An brings 25 years of leadership experience in financial function and performance, corporate governance, and business efficiency management and she was instrumental in coordinating Torquest Partners’ 2017 investment in The TEAM Companies.

-At Red Bull North America, De Vooght directed the successful implementation of the ERP system (SAP), as well as various programs and applications to streamline financial processes in tandem with the company’s operations and explosive growth.
-During her tenure with Red Bull GmbH, De Vooght’s portfolio included management of internal audits for all regions, as well as establishing global guidelines for operations and Risk Management and a Global Code of Conduct.
+At Red Bull North America, An directed the successful implementation of the ERP system (SAP), as well as various programs and applications to streamline financial processes in tandem with the company’s operations and explosive growth.
+During her tenure with Red Bull GmbH, An’s portfolio included management of internal audits for all regions, as well as establishing global guidelines for operations and Risk Management and a Global Code of Conduct.

-Just prior to joining The TEAM Companies, De Vooght served as CFO for Beats Electronics, LLC, where she managed day to day financial operations and oversaw the implementation of enterprise level processes and systems for financial management and strategic planning.
-Most recently, she was part of the executive team that conducted the due diligence and oversaw the acquisition of Beats by Apple Corporation in May 2014.
+Just prior to joining The TEAM Companies, An served as CFO for Beats Electronics, LLC, where she managed day to day financial operations and oversaw the implementation of enterprise level processes and systems for financial management and strategic planning.
+She was part of the executive team that conducted the due diligence and oversaw the acquisition of Beats by Apple Corporation in May 2014.

-A native of Belgium, De Vooght is a Certified Internal Auditor and holds an MBA from the University of Antwerp.
+A native of Belgium, An is a Certified Internal Auditor and holds an MBA from the University of Antwerp.
 She has also completed Executive Management programs at Stanford University Graduate School of Business.